 Orientation Coordinator Application

-During the Approaching Stanford process through New Student Orientation, Undergraduate Advising and Research (UAR) strives to acclimate each entering freshman and transfer class to life at Stanford by introducing them to the University's diverse educational opportunities and resources; acquainting them with other students and University staff; helping them feel at home in their residential community; and creating for them a sense of place in Stanford's history as contributing members.
-UAR also establishes the relationship between parents and the University by introducing them to Stanford culture and resources, providing opportunities to interact with other parents, and offering support as their students enter college.
+Starting with the Approaching Stanford process through New Student Orientation, Undergraduate Advising and Research (UAR) strives to acclimate each entering first-year and transfer class to life at Stanford by introducing them to the University's diverse educational opportunities and resources; acquainting them with other students and University staff; helping them feel at home in their residential community; and creating for them a sense of place in Stanford's history as contributing members.
+UAR also establishes the relationship between family members and the University by introducing them to Stanford culture and resources, providing opportunities to interact with other parents and families, and offering support as their students enter college.
 To achieve this, UAR relies heavily on recruiting a productive and dedicated team of Orientation Coordinators (OCs) to support the myriad events, projects, and tasks that go into welcoming new students to Stanford.

 6 positions available.
 Undergraduate Advising and Research values diversity and actively seeks talented applicants from diverse backgrounds.

-Learn more by speaking with staff and former OCs at an upcoming information session:
+Learn more by speaking with staff and former OCs at an information session:

 Overview of the Application Process